|Born||in Oak Park, Illinois, USA|

 Mini Bio (1)

-Lois Nettleton was a versatile and accomplished actress who appeared on stage, in films and on TV during her long career.
-The former Miss Chicago of 1948 beauty pageant contest winner was born in Oak Park, Illinois.
-She joined a community theatre at the age of eleven and first appeared on local radio and television.
-Later, she studied acting at Chicago's Goodman Theatre and then at the Actors' Studio in New York City where she made her Broadway debut in Dalton Trumbo's "The Biggest Thief in Town" (1948) under the stage name of "Lydia Scott" (her given name, she felt, was too plain and sounded "schoolmarmy").
+Consummate and versatile, Lois Nettleton established a distinguished reputation as a star character actress on the stage, in films and on TV during her lengthy career.
+The former Miss Chicago of 1948 beauty pageant winner and Miss America semifinalist was born in Oak Park, Illinois.
+Her family was impoverished and her parents divorced early on.
+Young Lois used make-believe to escape her reality by creating small plays in her backyard which led to an affinity with the idea of acting.
+At the age of eleven she joined a community theatre and first appeared on local radio and television.
+Later, she continued her training at Chicago's Goodman Theatre and then studied 'the method' at the Actors' Studio in New York City, eventually making her Broadway debut in Dalton Trumbo's "The Biggest Thief in Town" (1948) using the stage moniker "Lydia Scott" (her given name, she felt, was too plain and sounded "schoolmarmy").

-Lois Nettleton was married to the one and only Jean Shepherd, the radio and television humorist and writer, for seven years.
+Lois Nettleton was married for seven years to Jean Shepherd, the radio host and television humorist.
 Nettleton and Shepherd clicked when she called the humorist's nightly radio show at WOR in the 1950s; the beguiled Shepherd broadcast their telephone conversations on the air.
 They appeared together in Shepherd's off-Broadway play "Look Charlie" in 1959.

 |Jean Shepherd||(3 December 1960 - 1967) ( divorced)|